thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

-When Roman authorities demanded he renounce Christ and worship Caesar, Polycarp famously replied, "Eighty and six years have I served Him and He never did me any injury; how then can I blaspheme my King and Savior?"
+When Roman authorities demanded he renounce Christ and worship Caesar, Polycarp famously replied, "Eighty and six years have I served Him and He never did me any injury; how then can I blaspheme my King and Saviour?"
 Refusing to recant, he was burned at the stake - when flames did not harm him, he was ultimately killed by a sword.

 :::